fipski/tisax-to-markdown/README.md

 see [portal.enx.com/en-us/TISAX/downloads/](https://portal.enx.com/en-us/TISAX/downloads/).
 For Reports and a Statement of Applicability you might need the controls as plain text.

-I assume Most people manage their Information Security office Macros and don't need this 🤯.
+I assume Most people manage their Information Security with office Macros and don't need this 🤯.

 This script converts the Controls and Requirements to Markdown, you could use [pandoc](https://www.pandoc.org/) to convert them to anything else.